urbanjost/M_intrinsics/README.md

 example program for each intrinsic.

-Unlike many parts of a language, intrinsics can naturally be described in discrete units using manpages.
+Unlike many parts of a language, intrinsics can naturally be described in discrete units using man-pages.
 If we get enough momentum going here using a "divide and conquer" approach, a finished product can quickly be produced and transferred to